Ula666/Engineering_84/README.md

 - ### __Question 6__: What is Agile and benefits of implementing it?
-__Answer__: Agile is a iterative approach to project management and software development **Benefits:** Better pproduct quality, higher customer satisfaction.
+__Answer__: Agile is a iterative approach to project management and software development
+- **Benefits:** Better pproduct quality, higher customer satisfaction.
-**Agile Values:** (Individuals and interactions over processes and tools,  Software over documentation, Customer Collaboration over contract negotiation, Responding to Change over following a plan)
+- **Agile Values:** (Individuals and interactions over processes and tools,  Software over documentation, Customer Collaboration over contract negotiation, Responding to Change over following a plan)

+- ### __Question 7__: Exaplain 3 amigos
+**Business** – What problem are we trying to solve?
+**Development** – How might we build a solution to solve that problem?
+**Testing** – What about this, what could possibly happen?

 - ### __Question 7__: What is a JOIN?